 Who designed Contemporary Arts Center?+

-Contemporary Arts Center was designed by Zaha Hadid and completed in 1939.
+Contemporary Arts Center was designed by Zaha Hadid Architects and completed in 1939.
 It is located in Cincinnati, United States.

 Where is Contemporary Arts Center located?+